collective/collective.pwexpiry/README.rst

 The ``collective.pwexpiry`` package is an add-on Product for Plone that brings the feature of controlling the password expiration in Plone.
 It is useful when there's a need of forcing the portal's members to follow the specific password policy.
-Created to emulate Active Directory password policies.

 Features
 ========